Mainframe-Archive/onyx/README.md

 Run `yarn start` to start the development server for the frontend.
 It will serve it on `localhost:3000`.
 Once ready, you can run `yarn electron` to start the electron app, connecting to Swarm and creating a GraphQL server for the frontend.

+If `yarn electron` doesn't work for you, try running `yarn dist` and run the built app which is `dist/mac/Onyx`.

 ### Project structure

 - `app`: electron app